f4T1H21/HackTheBox-Writeups/Boxes/Ophiuchi/README.md

 <p align="center">Creator: <a href="https://app.hackthebox.eu/profile/27390">felamos</a></p>

 # Personal thoughts
 A box which is an exact example for medium boxes.
-Really enjoyed solving it and learned new things as epected.
+Really enjoyed solving it and learned new things as expected.
 As usually, I tried to explain the steps as simple as I can.
 Hope you'll find it useful; if so, consider [suporting]() a student to get `OSCP` exam and __+respecting my profile in HTB__.

 <a href="https://app.hackthebox.eu/profile/184235">
 <img src="https://www.hackthebox.eu/badge/image/184235" alt="f4T1H">